-Sweetwater Creek State Park is a popular destination with over 9 miles of hiking trails, plenty of campsites and picnic areas, 10 yurt rentals, and the gorgeous ruins of a Civil War-era mill.
+Sweetwater Creek State Park is a popular destination with 15 miles of hiking trails, plenty of campsites and picnic areas, 10 yurt rentals, and the gorgeous ruins of a Civil War-era mill.
 It’s the perfect place to spend a full day at.
 Since we had plenty of time, Kevin and I opted for a long hike combining the park’s White Trail and Red Trail for about a 4 mile hike.

 Sweetwater Creek White Trail